 A Discount off the full package or programme price

-When choosing bonuses there is no such thing as the “best” or “right” type to choose from.
+When choosing your bonus there is no such thing as the “best” or “right” type to choose from.
 But there are a few simple rules to follow:

 1. Your Bonus must have High Perceived Value to the client

-2. They must enhance, support or contribute to the main programme they are buying
+2. It must enhance, support or contribute to the main programme they are buying

 For example if I’m buying your “Burn Out to Brilliance” coaching package it won’t mean much to me if you include an ebook on Internet Marketing and an MP3 of an interview you did with Richard Branson.
 It’s not that those things don’t have value in and of themselves, but if I’m suffering burn out they won’t feel relevant in the same way that perhaps a voucher for a free day of pampering at a Spa would be.